-- extent of his respective pecuniary interest therein.
-All indirect holders of the above referenced shares disclaim beneficial ownership of all applicable shares except to the extent of their pecuniary interest therein. - (4) Consists of (i) 847,764 shares of common stock and 1,298 common stock purchase warrants owned by Janus Capital Funds PLC on behalf of its Series Janus Global Life Sciences Fund ("JCF"), and (ii) 1,610,446 shares of common stock and 2,465 common stock purchase warrants beneficially owned by Janus Henderson Global Life Sciences Fund ("Janus Global Life") in the name of Buoybreeze + Co (a State Street Nominee).
+- (4) Consists of (i) 1,223,525 shares of common stock owned by Janus Capital Funds PLC on behalf of its Series Janus Global Life Sciences Fund ("JCF"), and (ii) 1,611,891 shares of common stock beneficially owned by Janus Henderson Global Life Sciences Fund ("Janus Global Life") in the name of Buoybreeze + Co (a State Street Nominee).
 The shares owned by JCF, Janus Global Life and Buoybreeze (collectively, the "Funds") may be deemed to be beneficially owned by Janus Capital Management LLC ("Janus"), an investment advisor registered under the Investment Advisers Act of 1940, who acts as investment adviser for the Funds set forth above and has the ability to make decisions with respect to the voting and disposition of the shares subject to the oversight of the board of trustees (or similar entity) of each Fund.
 Under the terms of its management contract with each Fund, Janus has overall responsibility for directing the investments of the Fund in accordance with the Fund's investment objective, policies and limitation.
-Each Fund has one or more portfolio managers appointed by and serving at the pleasure of Janus who makes decisions with respect to the disposition of the Shares.
+Each Fund has one or more portfolio managers appointed by and serving at the pleasure of Janus who makes decisions with respect to the Gloposition of the Shares.
 Similarly, State Street Bank is the custodian of Buoybreeze appointed by and serving at the pleasure of Janus.
-The address for Janus is 151 Detroit Street, 4th Floor, Denver, CO 80206. - (5) Consists of (i) 96,296 shares of common stock held directly by Ms. Rogers, (ii) 82,706 shares of common stock and 1,638 common stock purchase warrants held by Kevin J. Surace and Erica J. Rogers, as Trustees of The Surace/Rogers Family Trust, and (iii) 716,101 shares of common stock issuable pursuant to options held directly by Ms. Rogers exercisable within 60 days of December 31, 2018. - (6) Consists of (i) 12,290 shares of common stock held directly by Mr. Davis, and (ii) 199,806 shares of common stock issuable pursuant to options held directly by Mr. Davis exercisable within 60 days of December 31, 2018. - (7) Consists of (i) 75,380 shares of common stock and 2,048 common stock purchase warrants held directly by Mr. Buchanan, (ii) 10,651 shares of common stock and 2,867 common stock purchase warrants held by the Buchanan Grandchildren's Irrevocable Trust, and (iii) 315,324 shares of common stock issuable pursuant to options held directly by Mr. Buchanan exercisable within 60 days of December 31, 2018. - (8) Consists of (i) 163,880 shares of common stock and 40,970 common stock purchase warrants held directly by Ms. Weatherman, and (ii) 66,146 shares of common stock issuable pursuant to options held directly by Ms. Weatherman exercisable within 60 days of December 31, 2018. - (9) Consists of (i) 24,316 shares of common stock held directly by Dr. Chou, and (ii) 71,851 shares of common stock issuable pursuant to options held directly by Dr. Chou exercisable within 60 days of December 31, 2018. - (10) Consists of (i) 513,042 shares of common stock and common stock purchase warrants held by our current directors and officers and entities affiliated with certain of our current directors and officers, and (ii) 1,369,228 shares of common stock issuable pursuant to stock options held by such directors and officers and exercisable within 60 days of December 31, 2018.
+The address for Janus is 151 Detroil Street, 4th Floor, Denver, CO 80206. - (5) Consists of (i) 96,296 shares of common stock held directly by Ms. Rogers, (ii) 83,843 shares of common stock held by Kevin J. Surace and Erica J. Rogers, as Trustees of The Surace/Rogers Family Trust, and (iii) 789,817 shares of common stock issuable pursuant to options held directly by Ms. Rogers exercisable within 60 days of April 30, 2019.
+(6) Consists of (i) 79,262 shares of common stock held directly by Mr. Buchanan, (ii) 13,518 shares of common stock held by the Buchanan Grandchildren's Irrevocable Trust, and - (iii) 328,078 shares of common stock issuable pursuant to options held directly by Mr. Buchanan exercisable within 60 days of April 30, 2019. - (7) Consists of (i) 12,290 shares of common stock held directly by Mr. Davis, and (ii) 217,569 shares of common stock issuable pursuant to options held directly by Mr. Davis exercisable within 60 days of April 30, 2019. - (8) Consists of 275,394 shares of common stock held directly by Ms. Weatherman. - (9) Consists of 96,167 shares of common stock held directly by Dr. Chou. - (10) Consists of (i) 656,770 shares of common stock and common stock purchase warrants held by our current directors and officers and entities affiliated with certain of our current directors and officers, and (ii) 1,390,224 shares of common stock issuable pursuant to stock options held by such directors and officers and exercisable within 60 days of April 30, 2019. - (11) Consists of 118,195 shares of common stock held directly by Mr. Caires.
+Mr. Caires previously served as our Vice President of Finance and Administration until April 2018.
+(12) Consists of 124,835 shares of common stock held directly by Mr. Wallace.
+Mr. Wallace previously served as our Chief Technology Officer until February 2017.